OverviewBlog

 What Is Invoice Factoring?

-Invoice factoring represents a financial arrangement in which construction companies sell their outstanding invoices to specialist factoring companies at a discount, thereby receiving immediate access to cash rather than waiting for customer payment.
-The factoring company assumes responsibility for collecting payment from debtors, providing construction firms with instant access to typically 80-95% of invoice values within 24-48 hours of submission.
+Invoice factoring is a form of construction invoice finance in which construction companies sell their outstanding invoices to specialist factoring companies at a discount, thereby receiving immediate access to cash rather than waiting for customer payment.

 Invoice Factoring vs Invoice Discounting: Understanding the Key Differences